Understanding Symptoms Of Schizophrenia: Are Schizophrenia Subtypes Still Used Today?

 Takeaway

 Schizophrenia is a mental illness that often starts early in life.
-It can cause various positive symptoms, like hallucinations, as well as negative symptoms, like low motivation.
+This condition can cause various positive symptoms, like hallucinations, as well as negative symptoms, like low motivation.
 In the past, experts broke schizophrenia into different “subtypes” based on a person’s symptoms.
 Nowadays, these subtypes are no longer used.
 They’ve been replaced by a broader term, “schizophrenia spectrum disorder.”
 This new name can reflect schizophrenia’s wide range of possible symptoms and effects.
 While schizophrenia can be challenging, it is often treatable.
-With medication and mental health support, such as online or in-person therapy, it may be possible to reduce or recover from its symptoms.
+With medication and mental health support, such as online or in-person therapy, it may be possible to reduce or recover from schizophrenia's symptoms.

 Taking steps toward treatment is brave